matsuobasho/codegen_model_comparison/project_analysis.md

 ## Introduction
-One Friday afternoon, while planning the software development work for the following week, a thought crossed my mind, "Wouldn't it be nice if I could issue a set of instructions about the intended feature and have the machine take at least a first pass at writing it for me."
+One Friday afternoon, while planning the following week's software development work, a thought crossed my mind, "Wouldn't it be nice if I could issue a set of instructions about the intended feature and have the machine take at least a first pass at writing it for me."

 Large language models have gotten a lot of attention in 2023 (from hereon just referred to as LMs).
 So the idea was to see how well these LMs, finetuned on